The House of Representatives is scheduled to vote on cannabis legalization via the MORE Act in two weeks on Monday, Sept. 21st.

-Cannabis legalization will “help restore justice to millions by decriminalizing marijuana and expunging records of nonviolent federal cannabis convictions,” according to Hoyer’s letter.
+Cannabis legalization will “help restore justice to millions by decriminalizing marijuana and expunging records of nonviolent federal cannabis convictions,” according to Hoyer.

-In the Senate, the cannabis legalization bill is sponsored by Democratic Vice Presidential nominee and Senator Kamala Haris (D-CA) and co-sponsored by Senators Cory Booker (D-NJ), Elizabeth Warren (D-MA), Ron Wyden (D-OR), Jeff Merkley (D-OR), and Ed Markey (D-MA).
+In the Senate, the cannabis legalization bill is sponsored by the Democratic Vice Presidential nominee and Senator Kamala Haris (D-CA).
+It is co-sponsored by Senators Cory Booker (D-NJ), Elizabeth Warren (D-MA), Ron Wyden (D-OR), Jeff Merkley (D-OR), and Ed Markey (D-MA).

-The MORE Act would remove cannabis from the Controlled Substance Act list of narcotics, expunge the records of those with cannabis-related convictions, and impose a federal sales tax of five percent on cannabis sales devoted to communities hit the hardest by the War on Drugs.
-It would also help immigrants in danger of being denied citizenship due to cannabis and stop federal agencies from denying benefits due to cannabis.
+The MORE Act would remove cannabis from the Controlled Substance Act list of narcotics.
+It would also expunge the records of those with cannabis-related convictions.
+The bill would impose a federal sales tax of five percent on cannabis sales devoted to communities hit the hardest by the War on Drugs.
+It would also help immigrants in danger of being denied citizenship due to cannabis.
+The MORE Act would stop federal agencies from denying benefits due to cannabis.

-“Nationally, unjust marijuana laws at the state and federal level result in almost 700,000 marijuana-related arrests each year, funneling people into the criminal legal system and causing collateral consequences that can last a lifetime,” said Karchalla.
+“Unjust marijuana laws at the state and federal level result in almost 700,000 marijuana-related arrests each year.
+Funneling people into the criminal legal system and causing collateral consequences that can last a lifetime,” said Karchalla.

 However, cannabis legalization is not likely to be taken up the Senate and signed into law.
 While interested in the possibilities of hemp, Senate Majority Leader Mitch McConnell (R-KY) does not support cannabis legalization.